Can You Reuse Coconut Oil

 When should I stop reusing coconut oil?

-Even though there is no set rule on how often you can reuse coconut oil, you should stop reusing it if it has a stale odor or mold.
+Even though there is no set rule on how often you can reuse coconut oil, you should stop reusing it if it has a stale odour or mold.
 Be mindful that the more you use the oil, the more it will break down, and the food you cook using it could become a soggy mess.